 Since March 2021, Haitian civil society has been working hard to develop innovative, local solutions to the country’s problems, including a blueprint for a Haitian-led transition that could well forge a new path for the country.
 For that plan to work, the changes will need to be profound and transformative, and the process of implementing them as inclusive and empowering, as possible.

 Unless there is a course adjustment soon, all signs point to a catastrophic political and humanitarian crisis in Haiti.

 Este informe presenta un análisis de las tendencias migratorias y el efecto que las condiciones políticas pueden tener en la movilización.

 On July 13, 2022, Think Tank Haiti, a collaborative initiative between the Inter-American Dialogue and the Quisqueya University in Haiti hosted a webinar on the outcomes of international aid in Haiti.
 The panel featured a diverse group of experts, discussing why aid may have failed in Haiti as well as what Haiti and donor countries can do to mitigate future poor performance.

-A Latin America Advisor Q&A featuring experts’ viewpoints on the current situation in Haiti and the role of the international community.
+A Latin America Advisor Q&A featuring experts’ viewpoints on the political outlook for Haiti following calls for democratic elections.